SkiFire13/master-thesis/chapters/background.typ

 The strategy improvement algorithm has the downside of requiring to visit the whole graph.
 In some cases this may be a problem, as the graph could be very large but only a small portion may need to be visited to solve the game.

-The local strategy iteration algorithm fills this gap, by providing a sound way to perform strategy iteration on a subgraph and deciding when this is enough to make conclusions valid for the whole graph.
-The basic idea will be to start with a subgraph we're interested in and then expand it until it's big enough to make the conclusions we're interested in.

 // TODO: Example where this matters?

+The local strategy iteration algorithm fills this gap, by providing a way to perform strategy iteration on an expanding subgame until it has enough informations to decide the winner.
+To do this we'll need to define what a subgame and a partially expanded game is, how to expand it and what is the condition that decides the winner of a vertex.

 #definition("induced subgames")[
   Let $G = (V_0, V_1, E, p)$ be a parity graph and $U subset.eq V$.
 The $U$-induced subgame of $G$, written $G|_U$, is the parity game $(U sect V_0, U sect V_1, E sect (U times U), p|_U)$, where $p|_U$ is the function $p$ with domain restricted to $U$.